brohrer/academic_advisory/use_cases.md

 ## Medicine
 * **Detecting medical conditions in radiographs**: given a set of X-rays, determine whether each is indicative of the condition of interest.
+* **Detecting malaria from blood smear**: given a patient’s blood smear predict if its malaria infected or not.
 * **Predicting liklihood of medical condition**: given values for a set of patient risk factors, predict the likelihood that a given medical condition will manifest.

 ### Relevant data sets